molline/qwicklab-projects/Translated-labs/getting-started-bq-translation.md

 ##Objectives

 In this lab we will learn how to perform the following tasks

-	-Load data from Cloud Storage into BigWuery
+	-Load data from Cloud Storage into BigQuery

 	-Perform a query on the data in BigQuery

 ##Steps:

 1. Loading data from Cloud Storage into BigQuery

+	-Replace "[project_id]" with your project_ID

 	bq --location=europewest1 mk --dataset logdata